cockles98/Binary_Search_Tree/README.md

 ## Problem Statement

-The specialized extension, `BinarySearchTree_Particular`, addresses a specific problem related to record management.
-In this scenario, each record has a unique key (e.g., CPF) and a position in a linear data structure.
+The specialized extension, `BinarySearchTree_Particular`, addresses a specific problem related to record management where each record has a unique key (CPF - Cadastro de Pessoas Físicas) and position in a linear data structure.
 The `BinarySearchTree_Particular` class allows efficient management of records by associating positions with keys.

 ## Usage Example